 While it’s possible to just slip a sock over your blow dryer to get a softer curl, buying a hot sock diffuser can be not only safer but also more effective.
 These diffusers are excellent choices for short or fine hair, as it leads to a gentler, softer curl or wave.

 #7.
 Mesh Diffuser

+The mesh hair diffuser presents an innovative solution for those seeking to dry their curly hair.
 Similar to a sock diffuser, a mesh diffuser slips over the top of a blow dryer.
 However, it lets out hair air through much smaller holes.
-This type of attachment could be ideal for users looking for beachy waves: texture without the volume.
+This type of attachment could be ideal for users looking for beachy waves texture without extra volume.

 #8.
 Ceramic Diffuser

 Pros: Leaves hair glossier and smoother, heats evenly, seals hair cuticles, ideal for fine or damaged hair.

 Cons: Potentially more expensive and heavier than other diffuser types.